amirajnikant/bounded-adaptive-basline-rag/README.md

-Good.
-Let’s remove the student energy and write this like it’s owned by a senior engineer shipping infrastructure.

-Below is a **clean, production-grade README**.
-No hype.
-No emojis.
-No tutorial tone.

-You can paste this directly into GitHub.

----

 # Bounded Adaptive RAG

 A production-grade, cost-bounded, profile-driven Retrieval-Augmented Generation (RAG) system designed for high concurrency and multi-tenant SaaS workloads.